devsoc-unsw/jobsboard/README.md

 5. Navigate to [localhost:8080](http://localhost:8080/) to see the backend running locally!
 Visit [localhost:8080/docs](http://localhost:8080/docs) to see the API docs.

+> Make sure that the apiRoot in /frontend/config/config.ts points to the local instance..

 ### Running the backend in production mode

 > Only use this section if you are working on a function that needs the mail queue initialised.
 This assumes that you are using Gmail as the test account when trying to send emails.

 1. Ensure that your 2-FA for Gmail is enabled.

 2. Generate an App Password by following [this](https://support.google.com/mail/answer/185833?hl=en) (Focus on the “Create & Use App Passwords” section).

 3. Navigate to the `docker-compose.yml` file and add this in under the api environment:
 ```